-- Promote health and well-being by providing quality nursing care across a variety of contexts and with diverse populations. - Be accountable and ethical Registered Nurses who provide care and make decisions based on relationships with others, nursing knowledge and other forms of inquiry. - Demonstrate leadership that influences Registered Nursing practice and health care at professional, social, environmental, economic, and political levels by anticipating and responding to the changing needs of society. - 4.
-Engage in intentional critical inquiry and selfreflection to facilitate life-long learning.
+- Promote health and well-being by providing quality nursing care across a variety of contexts and with diverse populations. - Be accountable and ethical Registered Nurses who provide care and make decisions based on relationships with others, nursing knowledge and other forms of inquiry. - Demonstrate leadership that influences Registered Nursing practice and health care at professional, social, environmental, economic, and political levels by anticipating and responding to the changing needs of society. - Engage in intentional critical inquiry and self-reflection to

-- Contribute Registered Nursing knowledge and voice to interprofessional and team-based collaborations to optimize health outcomes and strengthen health services and systems. - 6.
-Registered Nursing Practice will be shaped by understanding the historical and current social realities that result in anti-Indigenous racism, and which negatively impact Indigenous health and well-being.
+- facilitate life-long learning. - Contribute Registered Nursing knowledge and voice to inter-professional and team-based collaborations to optimize health outcomes and strengthen health services and systems. - Be shaped by understanding the historical and current social realities that result in Indigenous-specific racism, and which negatively impact Indigenous health and well-being.
 This curriculum is committed to enacting the principles of the Truth and Reconciliation Commission (TRC) and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).